September 18, 2020

 Make Ahead: Follow all the instructions, except the last step (baking).
 Refrigerate the casserole (don't add the crispy onions ahead of time), then remove it an hour before you're ready to cook it.
 Then cook and add onions as normal!

-Leftovers: Store in an airtight container in the refrigerator.
+Leftovers: Store in an airtight container in the refrigerator for 3-5 days, or freeze for up to 6 months.

 Reheat: I reheat this in a small pan on the stove and add almond milk to keep it from drying out.
-You could also reheat in the oven at 350 degrees for about 12-15 minutes.
+You could also reheat in the oven at 350°F (180°C) for about 12-15 minutes.

 Note: This data should be used only as an estimate.
 Please see the nutrition section of my terms and conditions for more information on how this data is calculated.